 Xi hosts 14th BRICS Summit

-Chinese President Xi Jinping hosted the 14th BRICS Summit on Thursday in virtual format.
+President Xi Jinping hosts the 14th BRICS Summit on Thursday in virtual format.

 Photos